-The use of a green roof compared to conventional roofing surfaces can have a significant impact on the energy balance within a given building and on the immediate environment.
-This is particularly relevant if a building has poor insulation and poor ventilation, which can lead to increased use of air conditioning and therefore increased energy use.
+Energy performance is a key benefit of green roofs.
+Whilst green roofs are important for cooling cities as a whole, a green roof can roof can also have a positive impact on the energy balance within any given building.
+This is particularly relevant if a building has poor insulation and poor ventilation.
+This can lead an increase air conditioning and therefore increased energy use.

-Studies have shown that the membrane temperature beneath a green roof can be significantly lower than where the membrane is exposed.
+Studies have shown that the membrane temperature beneath a green roof are lower than where the membrane is exposed.

 Winter / Summer